tomajask/100-days-of-code/r1-log.md

 ## Log

+### R1D44

+Continued with JS course -> Adding CSS to Notes App and deploying it to [Netlify](https://elegant-shockley-d6038d.netlify.app/).

 ### R1D43

-Continued with JS course -> Adding CSS to Hangman and deploying it to Netlify.
+Continued with JS course -> Adding CSS to Hangman and deploying it to [Netlify](https://reverent-tesla-958770.netlify.app/).

 ### R1D42